Scenario #1 - Deeper Dive

 Key Take Aways:

-• Since this "hole" is momentary, and most sailors wont be aware of it both Blue and Yellow are likely to carry on thinking (and behaving) that Blue remained the keep clear boat until they have passed each other.
+• Since this "hole" is momentary, and most sailors wont be aware of it and both Blue and Yellow are likely to carry on thinking (and behaving) that Blue remained the keep clear boat until they have passed each other.

 • Again, a surprising result and not what your intuition will tell you.